 Despite the awards and benefits the Australian government has grudgingly given since the Mohr Review, the vets feel there is still much to be done.
 For years the Australian government was reluctant to acknowledge that their service in Ubon was in support of the Viet Nam war.
 And by ignoring our plight it was obvious the politicians hoped we would all die off before they were forced to act.

 But was it just for the money involved, or does it go deeper?

 WHAT WENT ON IN UBON

 The Ubon base was there for 2 reasons: To gather SigInt (signals intelligence) and pass it to Canberra and to CIA communications centers in the Pacific and the USA, and to support USAF aircraft and the air and ground defense of Thailand.
-This support released more USAF aircraft for use in operation “Rolling Thunder”, the bombing of North Vietnam.
+This support released more USAF aircraft for use in operations like “Rolling Thunder”, the massive, continuous bombing of North Vietnam during 1967.

 Officially, the Australian government to this day insists that the RAAF was in Ubon only for the ‘Air Defense of Thailand’!